Autumn Quarter '16

 1. In past quarters, most students have rated my classes as useful and relevant.
 But when students haven’t like them, they tend to complain that they never really understood what I was asking them to do in the first place.
 I take that concern seriously; I will demonstrate what I want as clearly as I can in class.

-But even if most of you will get the hang of active critical reading by quarter’s end, some of you are still likely to find the process very difficult.
-If you feel as though you aren’t getting it, I strongly urge you to talk with me.
-It is actually very helpful when I can hear from those who find what we do difficult!
+But if you feel as though you aren’t getting it, I strongly urge you to talk with me.
+It is actually very helpful for me as a teacher when I can hear from those who find what we do difficult!

 3. The median grade (50% above, 50% below) in my classes runs anywhere from 3.1 to 3.3.
 That is NOT the bottom grade—it is the median grade.
 That means that some of you may indeed get a 2.5 or a 2.7 or a 3.0, even though you may have done better than that elsewhere.
 If that is going to make you unhappy, then, again, you should get into a different class.

 4. Attendance and Participation are part of the course, and they presuppose engaged and timely completion of writing assignments.
 I take role randomly during the quarter, but I also use my review of your portfolio work to evaluate your class participation.
 Incomplete portfolios mean incomplete participation.

 5. All assignments must be completed on time.
 Your score on any paper reflects whether your work has met this requirement.